 Get Creative with Your Pinterest Ads

 Because Pinterest is a free platform, they have to make money somehow.
-That method is through promoted pins.
+That method is through advertising.
 As they roll out new features for ads, prepare to be impressed by some of the creativity you see.

-Erin spends a lot of time doing exactly what I recommended above; scrolling and clicking through promoted pins to see what is working for others.
+Erin spends a lot of time doing exactly what I recommended above; scrolling and clicking through Pinterest ads to see what is working for others.
 One of the things that really excites her is the level of creativity people are putting into their ads.

-From carousel pins to videos, there is a little bit of everything to see if you click through some promoted pins.
+From carousel pins to videos, there is a little bit of everything to see if you click through some Pinterest ads.
 This is a great way to spend some time because it will spur creative ideas for your own Pinterest ads campaigns.

 Another great thing about this activity is it shows you how you are being targeted as someone else’s avatar.
 This will give you even more ideas on how to target your own avatar.